bkmashiro/fyp-report/main.typ

 The development workflow emphasized quality and collaboration.
 Every code change required a pull request review, ensuring that multiple team members reviewed and approved changes.
 Automated testing and code quality checks were integrated into the workflow, while documentation updates were treated as an integral part of the development process.

 = Deployment
-== AR Application Deployment
+== Mobile Application Deployment

-The AR application deployment process was streamlined using Unity's comprehensive build system.
-Unity Cloud Build was utilized to automate the build process, generating platform-specific builds for both iOS and Android.
+The mobile application deployment process was streamlined using Unity's comprehensive build system.
+Unity Cloud Build was utilized to automate the build process, generating platform-specific builds for both iOS#footnote("the iOS app is not available in AppStore due to Apple's policy") and Android.
 This automation significantly reduced the time required for deployment while ensuring consistent build quality.

-Distribution was managed through official app stores and internal testing channels.
-The App Store Connect and Google Play Console were used for production releases, while internal testing channels facilitated beta testing and user feedback collection.
-This multi-channel approach allowed for controlled rollouts and gradual feature deployment.

 == Web Deployment

 The web application was deployed on Vercel, taking advantage of its modern deployment infrastructure.
 The platform's seamless GitHub integration enabled automatic deployments, with preview deployments for pull requests allowing for easy testing of new features.
 The edge network optimization provided by Vercel ensured fast content delivery worldwide.

 Performance optimization was a key focus of the web deployment strategy.
 Automatic HTTPS implementation and global CDN distribution helped maintain security and speed.
 Serverless functions were utilized for dynamic content, while integrated analytics provided valuable insights into user behavior and application performance.

+#figure(caption: "Web application deployment using Vercel")[
+  #image("images/cicd/vercel.png", width: 100%)
+]

 == Backend Deployment